TheArcherST/aiogram_markups/README.md

 ```

 What I did?
-I'm setup specify pre_process
+I'm setup specify middleware, that
-middleware, that skip states if sent text or
+skip states if sent text or callback found in
-callback found in any button pattern.
-And if
+any button pattern.
-change default callback data, it will not
-work.

 > Note:
 > You can configure if button call raise state
 > skip.
 Just give to button argument
 > `ignore_state` to initialization method.
-Also,
+Also
-> You can set default call answer on button in
+> you can set default call answer on button in
 > argument `on_call`.